armele/mctradepost-retro/README.md

 Download the appropriate mctradepost-x.y.z.jar file from Github at the root project directory.
 Copy that Jar file into your mods directory.
 Note that MineColonies and its dependencies must be present to work.
+JEI is recommended, but not required.

 ### Compatibility Reference

-mctradepost-0.10.001 -> MineColonies 1.1.978 (Minecraft 1.21.1)
+mctradepost-0.10.002 -> MineColonies 1.1.978 (Minecraft 1.21.1)

 ## Style Packs
 ### Economic